Special Forces on Alert for Pak Nuke Crisis

 In case you were wondering what would happen if the Pakistani nuclear arsenal were to be threatened by a takeover of extremists or appear to be compromised by chaos in that country, US Special Forces have been put on alert to deal with just such an eventuality:

 US special forces snatch squads are on standby to seize or disable Pakistan's nuclear arsenal in the event of a collapse of government authority or the outbreak of civil war following the assassination of Benazir Bhutto.
-Various components of the weapons - warhead, detonator, and delivery system - are kept separated for reasons of security but can be married up quickly in a crisis.
-The challenge is to penetrate the sites and either seize or neutralize the weapons.

 The troops, augmented by volunteer scientists from America's Nuclear Emergency Search Team organisation, are under orders to take control of an estimated 60 warheads dispersed around six to 10 high-security Pakistani military bases.